ahasni/azure-foundary-docs--summary/readme.md

 > This document was created with the help of ChatGPT and is based on content from the following source:
 > [Microsoft Foundry Documentation](https://learn.microsoft.com/en-us/azure/ai-foundry/what-is-foundry?view=foundry-classic)
 >
-> This document can be used as a study summary for the Azure AI Engineer certification.
+> This document can be used as a study summary for the Azure AI Engineer certification (AI-102).